cointobanks/lifetioncoin-docs/_includes/devdoc/guide_wallets.md

 {% autocrossref %}

 Loose-Key wallets, also called "Just a Bunch Of Keys (JBOK)", are a form of wallet that originated from the Bitcoin Core client wallet.
-The Dash Core client wallet creates 1000 private key/public key pairs automatically via a Pseudo-Random-Number Generator (PRNG) for later use.
+The Lifetioncoin Core client wallet creates 1000 private key/public key pairs automatically via a Pseudo-Random-Number Generator (PRNG) for later use.

 These unused private keys are stored in a virtual "key pool", with new keys being generated whenever a previously-generated key was used,